per-gron/emiflake/README.md

 # emiflake

 `emiflake` is a node.js utility library for creating a service that generates unique IDs at scale.
-Think of it as containing the common logic of Twitter's Snowflake and Boundary's Flake, sans network and machine ID generation stuff.
+Think of it as containing the common logic of [Twitter Snowflake](https://github.com/twitter/snowflake) and [Boundary Flake](https://github.com/boundary/flake), sans network and machine ID generation stuff.

 `emiflake` is useful if you want something like Snowflake, but don't want to use Zookeeper to coordinate the machine ID allocation.
-Another situation where the library is useful is when you want something like Boundary's Flake, but don't want to add a dependency to Erlang.
+Another situation where the library is useful is when you want something like [Boundary Flake](https://github.com/boundary/flake), but don't want to add a dependency to Erlang.

 It is written in C++ as a node.js extension, because I am very uncomfortable trying to handle 64 bit integers with Javascript's floating point math. `flake.h` and `flake.cc` contain the actual logic, and are usable by themselves, without node.js.